chazzox-inc/fabis/src/components/mayor-interview.md

 ## Mayor. _There will be many of our readers asking where your money comes from?_

 **TH.** We were fortunate to receive a large donation from the Ann Merriman Trust.
 She was a businesswoman who lived in West Sussex.
 When she passed away, she left money in a trust for "good works" in the Chichester area.
 The trustees of her trust were very impressed with the objectives of FABIS.
-They recognized that whilst loneliness is a significant factor in the lives of many people, the impact on ABI survivor is particularly damaging, to both their mental and physical hea**TH.**
+They recognized that whilst loneliness is a significant factor in the lives of many people, the impact on ABI survivor is particularly damaging, to both their mental and physical health.

 When someone recently mentioned to a ABI survivor how lonely he had felt during lockdown , the ABI survivor responded "welcome to my world".